-The purpose of this Agreement between the County and Contractor is to provide homeless shelter services, including specific program components of: housing-focused case management and service linkage; a safe, decent environment for residents to stay until they find permanent housing; and inclement weather beds during the San Mateo County Inclement Weather Program activations.
+The purpose of this contract between the San Mateo County Human Services Agency (HSA) and WeHOPE (Contractor) is to provide homeless shelter services, including specific program components of: housing-focused case management and service linkage; a safe, decent environment for residents to stay until they find permanent housing; and inclement weather beds during the San Mateo County Inclement Weather Program activations.

 Homeless shelters, both emergency shelter and transitional housing programs, are short-term interventions designed to act as a safety net for households who are unsheltered or who are in the midst of a housing crisis and have no alternative housing options.
 Homeless shelter services provide an entry point into stabilization services and move households towards permanent housing as quickly as possible.
 Individuals and families who enter a homeless shelter receive immediate short-term case management to address and resolve current crises, as well as case management focused on addressing barriers that prevent households from re-entering housing.
-Shelter stays are generally short term (1 month) or medium term (2-4 months), but the stays vary by client/household.
+Shelter stays are generally short term (1 month), but the stays vary by client.